chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``length ratio`` parameter controls the length of the zone used to define the Lagrange polynomial.
 The length ratio should be kept as small as possible and above 1.
 A good starting value is two times the average aspect ratio of the elements in the mesh multiplied by the order of the FEM scheme.

-* The ``assemble Navier-Stokes inside particles`` parameter determined if the Navier-Stokes equations are solved inside the particle or not.
+* The ``assemble Navier-Stokes inside particles`` parameter determines if the Navier-Stokes equations are solved inside the particles or not.
 If the Navier Stokes equation is not solved ( the parameter is false ), the solver will solve a Poisson equation for each variable in the problem.
 This eliminates the need to define a reference value for the pressure.

 * The ``calculate force`` parameter control if the force is evaluated on each particle.